-- (7) 1The master's thesis has to be submitted to the examination department as per the deadline.
+(7) 1The master's thesis has to be submitted to the examination department as per the deadline.
 2The time of submission must be put on record.
 3Upon submission, the candidate should declare in writing that he or she has independently compiled the work and has not used any sources and tools other than those specified.
-4In the event that the master's thesis is not submitted on time, it will be marked with the grade "fail" (5.0). - (8) 1The examination department forwards the master's thesis to the first advisor and the second advisor as a reviewer.
+4In the event that the master's thesis is not submitted on time, it will be marked with the grade "fail" (5.0).

+(8) 1The examination department forwards the master's thesis to the first advisor and the second advisor as a reviewer.
 2At the same time, the examination board appoints another reviewer from the group of authorised examiners.
 3Here at least one of the two reviewers has to be an authorised examining member of the course of study of the offering faculty.
 4Each reviewer will give award a grade.
-5The evaluation procedure is not to exceed twelve weeks. - (9) 1The master's thesis is considered as failed, if the grade is "fail".
+5The evaluation procedure is not to exceed twelve weeks.

+(9) 1The master's thesis is considered as failed, if the grade is "fail".
 2A repetition is possible once.
 3The examination board takes care that the candidate can obtain a new topic for the master's thesis within 6 weeks of announcement of the failure.
-4Returning the topic within the deadline mentioned in para 4 is permitted, if the candidate had not utilised this option for his first preparation. - (10) 1For the master's thesis in the master's degree programmes Applied Statistics; Finance, Accounting, and Taxes; Global Business; History of Global Markets; Marketing and Distribution management; Taxation; Management; Business Information Systems; and Development Economics; 30 credits are awarded, the preparation time for the written master's thesis is 20 weeks.
-2For the master's thesis in the master's degree programme International Economics, 24 credits are awarded, the preparation time is 17 weeks.
-3For the master's thesis in the master's degree programme Business and Human Resource Education, 23 credits are awarded, the preparation time is 17 weeks.
+4Returning the topic within the deadline mentioned in paragraph 4 is permitted, if the candidate had not utilised this option for his first preparation.

+(10) 1For the master's thesis in the Master's degree programme "Applied Statistics", "Development Economics", "Finance, Accounting, Taxes", "Global Business", "History of Global Markets", "Marketing and E-Business", "Taxation", "Management" and "Business Information Systems" 30 C are awarded; the preparation time for the master's thesis is 20 weeks.
+2For the master's thesis in the Master's degree programmes "International Economics" and "Business and Human Resource Education and Development" 24 C are awarded, the preparation time is 17 weeks.
+3For the master's thesis in the Master's thesis in the Master's degree programme "Business and Human Resource Education" 23 C are awarded, the preparation time is 17 weeks.
 4Particulars are laid down by the examination and study regulations of the respective degree programme.

-§ 7 Passing the examination, transfer of credits of examination components

-- (1) The master's degree examination is passed, if at least 120 credits were acquired and all of the required course examinations as well as the master's thesis have been passed and the necessary additional conditions are fulfilled. - (2) 1If more than 120 credits are earned, these can be shown as voluntary additional examinations in the transcript of records (master's programme), however only amounting to a maximum of 12 credits.
-2These are not calculated towards the current grade point average of the course of study.
-3Notwithstanding clause 1, the additional achievements can be used to substitute the compulsory optional courses or optional courses offered by the Faculty of Economic Sciences, however the additional conditions for passing the master's examination have to be fulfilled and only to an extent of maximum 12 credits.
-4The substituted examination components are shown in the attachment to the examination certificate.
-5The additionally shown and/or the substitution of courses is done by a resolution of the examination board on application by the candidate, mentioning the credits.
+§ 7 Passing the examination, transfer of credits of examination components compulsory modules or elective modules offered by the Faculty of Economic Sciences, however the additional conditions for passing the master examination have to be fulfilled and only to an extent of maximum 12 C. 4The substituted examination components are shown in the attachment to the examination certificate.
+5The additionally shown and/or the substitution of modules is done by a resolution of the examination board on application by the candidate, mentioning the credits.